 What kind of people are you looking for to be FUP leaders?

 We are looking for a whole range of people with a diversity of experiences.
 In particular, we are looking for individuals who have displayed a strong commitment to service and activism and who are able to think critically about the issues involved in such commitments.
 We also want people who are open and enthusiastic, and who desire to get to know and be a resource for first-year students in their difficult transition process.

 Can I be a FUP leader if I wasn't ever a FUPpie?

 Absolutely!
 Many great FUP leaders were never FUPpies.
 Please let us know if you'd like to talk with any of them about their experiences as leading while being new to FUP.
 And remember, the FUP Steering Committee is always glad to talk about FUP with all prospective leaders.

-Just fill out the application by 11:59PM on Friday, February 8.
-Once we receive your application, we will send you information about scheduling an interview, which will take place between February 9 and 23, and we'll get back to you by the end of February!
+Just fill out this google form by 11:59PM on February 3rd.
+Once we receive your application, we will send you information about scheduling an interview, which will take place between February 6 and 9, and we'll get back to you by the end of February!